SanjayPB-theDataAnalyst/SanjayPB/README.md

 # 💫 About Me:
-I am a Data Analyst having expertise in Excel, Power BI and SQL.
+I am a passioante Data Analyst having expertise in Excel, Power BI and SQL.

 ## 🌐 Socials: